jmrphy/media_civil_war/media_civil_war.md

 ## Graphical analysis

-To gain a better sense of the bivariate relationship between mass media density and civil war onset, while keeping the distributions in perspective, Figure 2 displays four violin plots.^[The violin plot is a relatively new but simple graphical device similar to the traditional boxplot but with a density trace [@Kastellec:2007ha; @Hintze:1998fu].]
+To gain a better sense of the bivariate relationship between mass media density and civil war onset, while keeping the distributions in perspective, Figure 2 displays four violin plots.^[The violin plot is a simple graphical device similar to the traditional boxplot but with a density trace [@Kastellec:2007ha; @Hintze:1998fu].]
 The violin plots on the left display the distribution of mass media density for all country-years in which there is no civil war onset, while the violin plots on the left display the same distribution for all country-years in which there is a civil war onset.
 The violin plots in the top half of the figure are scaled by the total count of cases for all country-years whereas the plots in the bottom half are scaled with respect to the count of cases within each distribution.
 Each plot contains three points which indicate the 25th percentile, median, and 75th percentile within each distribution.
 These plots illustrate three important facts about the distributions of civil war onset and mass media density in this sample of countries between 1945-1999.

 \clearpage
 ![Violin plot of media density for all civil war onsets](figure/violinplot.pdf)